ACCESS-NRI/access-nri-intake-catalog/docs/datastores/adding.rst

 .. note::
    Datastores don't have to have been created by access-nri-intake Builders in order to be added to the catalog.
-If you have an Intake-ESM datastore (or indeed another type of Intake Source) that you think should be in the catalog, please open a catalog data request.
+If you have an Intake-ESM datastore (or indeed another type of Intake source) that you think should be in the catalog, please open a catalog data request.